hablapps/pairstrading/PostPairsTrading.md

 rs:{[id;ed;syms]select from prices where date within (id;ed),sym in syms}
 ```

-Now we simply need to pass this function with the necessary parameters to our HDB.
+Now we simply need to send this function with the necessary parameters to our HDB.
 To do this, we open (`hopen`) a connection to our HDB process, obtaining a handle.
 To communicate with the process, we pass a list to the handle with the first element being the function and the subsequent elements being the parameters, once we get our data we finally group (`xgroup`) by index.
 Finally, let's not forget to close (`hclose`) the connection to HDB.

 ```q
 syms:`SP500`NASDAQ100`BFX`FCHI`GDAXI`HSI`KS11`MXX`N100`N225`NYA`RUT`STOXX